Pulpectomy Near You

 What to Expect

-Our dentist gently removes the infected tissue, disinfects the canals, and seals the space with a filling material.
-This preserves the natural tooth while eliminating infection.
+Our dentist gently removes the infected tissue, carefully cleans and disinfects the canals, and seals the space with a filling material.
+This treatment helps eliminate infection while preserving the natural tooth whenever possible.
+The goal is to relieve discomfort, protect the surrounding structure, and support long term oral health with a comfortable, efficient approach.

 They are similar, but pulpectomies are often performed on children, while root canals are more common in adults.